benjbach/benjbach.github.io/index.md

 ## Short Bio

+Before joining Inria in 2023, Benjamin was an
+* Associate Professor at the **University of Edinburgh**,
+* postdoc at **Harvard University** (Visual Computing Group),
+* **Monash University** (Immersive Analytics Lab),
-Before joining the University of Edinburgh, Benjamin was a postdoc at Harvard University (Visual Computing Group), Monash University (Immersive Analytics Lab), Microsoft-Research, and a visiting scholar at the Brain Imaging Center at the University of Washington.
+* visiting scholar at **Microsoft-Research**, and a
+* visiting scholar at the Brain Imaging Center at the **University of Washington**.
 Benjamin is an active member of the programme and organization committees of the primar venues for visualization (IEEE VIS) and human-computer interaction (ACM CHI).
-He is a co-founder of the Edinburgh Data Vis meetup with more than 1300 participants.
+He is a co-founder of the Edinburgh Data Vis meetup with more than 1500 participants.

 ## Awards